xEvheMary/BCIKart/README.md

 * Add wait state
 * Add button to reset position (usually for test scene), button is R

+### Objective prefab
+This Object controls the gameplay for each game mode
+* GameObject ObjectiveTest for test mode
+* gameObject ObjectiveCalib for calibration mode

 ### Kart
 Kart prefab has additional objects
 * LSL Input converts LSL signal to commands